URL Parser

 A URL (Uniform Resource Locator) is an internet "address" used to locate resources on the web.
 A complete URL usually includes: • Scheme (protocol): for example https:, ftp:, mailto: • Auth info: user:pass@ (optional), often used in FTP/intranet scenarios • Hostname: domain name or IP address • Port: optional; HTTPS defaults to 443, HTTP defaults to 80 • Path (pathname): points to a specific resource • Query string: key-value pairs after ?, separated by & • Fragment (hash): anchor after #, used client-side only and not sent to the server For example, https://user:pass@example.com:8080/path?key=value#section contains all of the above parts.
 This tool mainly targets hierarchical URLs and relative paths; editing and reassembling non-hierarchical schemes like mailto:, data:, and file: are limited.

 In standard URLs, query parameters after ? are sent to the server, while content after # is client-side only.
-This tool prioritizes parsing ?search; if search is empty and # contains ?, it parses those as hash query parameters.
+This tool prioritizes the query before #; if that query is empty and # contains ?, it parses those as hash query parameters.